riadjoseph/royal-giraffe/src/pages/about.md

     bulletpoints:
       - title: Why work with us
         description: >
-          We've worked with over 100 small businesses in French and English during the past 2 years, and proud to say that 100% of them are very satisfied with the results we produced, our mindset and methods.
+          Based in France, we've worked with over 100 small businesses in French and English during the past 2 years.
+We're proud that 100% of them are very satisfied with the results we produced, our mindset and methods.
         image: images/my-profile-webforgood.jpg
       - title: A little background
         description: >